Francis I of France: Military action

-After the League of Cognac failed, Francis concluded a secret alliance with the Landgrave of Hesse on 27 January 1534.
-This was directed against Charles V on the pretext of assisting the Duke of Württemberg to regain his traditional seat, from which Charles had removed him in 1519.
+After the League of Cognac failed, Francis concluded a secret alliance with Philip I, Landgrave of Hesse on 27 January 1534.
+This was directed against Charles on the pretext of assisting the Duke of Württemberg to regain his traditional seat, from which Charles had removed him in 1519.
 Francis also obtained the help of the Ottoman Empire and after the death of Francesco II Sforza, ruler of Milan, renewed the contest in Italy in the Italian War of 1536–1538.
 This round of fighting, which had little result, was ended by the Truce of Nice.
-The agreement collapsed, however, which led to Francis' final attempt on Italy in the Italian War of 1542–1546.
-This time Francis managed to hold off the forces of Charles V and Henry VIII.
-Charles V was forced to sign the Treaty of Crépy because of his financial difficulties and conflicts with the Schmalkaldic League.
+The agreement collapsed, however, which led to Francis's final attempt on Italy in the Italian War of 1542–1546.
+Francis I managed to hold off the forces of Charles and Henry VIII, with Charles being forced to sign the Treaty of Crépy because of his financial difficulties and conflicts with the Schmalkaldic League.

-Relations with the New World and Asia
+Relations with the Americas and Asia

 Francis had been much aggrieved at the papal bull Aeterni regis: in June 1481 Portuguese rule over Africa and the Indies was confirmed by Pope Sixtus IV.
 Thirteen years later, on 7 June 1494, Portugal and the Crown of Castille signed the Treaty of Tordesillas under which the newly discovered lands would be divided between the two signatories.
-All this prompted King Francis to declare, "The sun shines for me as it does for others.
-I would very much like to see the clause of Adam’s will by which I should be denied my share of the world."
+All this prompted Francis to declare, "The sun shines for me as it does for others.
+I would very much like to see the clause of Adam's will by which I should be denied my share of the world."

-In order to counterbalance the power of the Habsburg Empire under Charles V, especially its control of large parts of the New World through the Crown of Spain, Francis I endeavoured to develop contacts with the New World and Asia.
+In order to counterbalance the power of the Habsburg Empire under Charles V, especially its control of large parts of the New World through the Crown of Spain, Francis endeavoured to develop contacts with the New World and Asia.
 Fleets were sent to the Americas and the Far East, and close contacts were developed with the Ottoman Empire permitting the development of French Mediterranean trade as well as the establishment of a strategic military alliance.

-The port city now known as Le Havre was founded in 1517 during the early years of Francis' reign.
+The port city now known as Le Havre was founded in 1517 during the early years of Francis's reign.
 The construction of a new port was urgently needed in order to replace the ancient harbours of Honfleur and Harfleur, whose utility had decreased due to silting.
-Le Havre was originally named Franciscopolis after the King who founded it, but this name did not survive into later reigns.
+Le Havre was originally named Franciscopolis after the king who founded it, but this name did not survive into later reigns.